 Transport for NSW is reviewing the Marine Pollution Act 2012.

-BOA Members you are stake holders this affects you.
+Boat Owners you are stake holders and this affects you.

 A discussion paper has been released to facilitate stakeholder input to the statutory review and is available here